appwrite/rfc/018-custom-id-support.md

 - Can contain `_` but not at the begining of the id
 - Cannot contain any other special characters

-### Initial implementation

-The first implementation will not contain following features:
-- TTL
-- Maximum Number of files

 ### Prior art

 [prior-art]: #prior-art